How to start an e-commerce business

 • Offer a superior pricing or delivery model

-Once you’ve honed your idea, take a hard look at your weaknesses.
+Once you’ve finetuned your idea, take a long look at your potential weaknesses.
 What gaps will you need to fill?
-Whether it’s enlisting a friend’s design skills or finding a reliable supplier, now is the time to plan for the resources you’ll need.
+Do you need to enlist a friend’s design skills or find a reliable supplier?
+Now is the time to plan for the resources you’ll need.

-Step 2: Market Research – understanding your customers and competitors
+Step 2: Commit to market research – learn about your customers and competitors

 Step 2 Market Research – understanding your customers and competitors